The Star, Singapore

-The Star Performing Arts Centre is located in the top nine floors of The Star (levels 3 to 11), and contains The Star Theatre, a 5,000 seat auditorium.
-It also features a 770-seat function hall, an outdoor 300-seat amphitheatre, multi-purpose rooms and a rooftop reception area.
-It was completed in October 2012 and officially opened on 1 November 2012, with an inaugural concert by David Foster.
+The Star Performing Arts Centre occupies the top nine floors of The Star, from levels 3 to 11, and includes The Star Theatre, a 5,000-seat auditorium.
+It also has a 770-seat function hall, an outdoor 300-seat amphitheatre, multi-purpose rooms, and a rooftop reception area.
+The centre was completed in October 2012 and officially opened on 1 November 2012 with an inaugural concert by David Foster.

-The Star Vista is a shopping mall occupying three floors in The Star, and was developed by CapitaLand.
-It contains 162,500 square feet (15,100 m^{2}) on retail space.
-In November 2019, Rock Productions acquired The Star Vista for S$296 million from CapitaLand, after CapitaLand was purportedly in talks with buyers for a potential sale.
-New Creation Church explained that the acquisition was necessary "to protect the interest of the church", citing concerns of buyers with interests conflicting with the church's use of The Star Performing Arts Centre for religious purposes.
+The Star Vista is a three-storey shopping mall within The Star.
+It was developed by CapitaLand.
+The mall has 162,500 square feet (15,100 m^{2}) of retail space.
+In November 2019, Rock Productions acquired The Star Vista from CapitaLand for S$296 million after CapitaLand was reported to have been in talks with potential buyers.
+New Creation Church said the acquisition was necessary "to protect the interest of the church", citing concern that a buyer might have interests that conflicted with the church's use of The Star Performing Arts Centre for religious purposes.